-Opportunity to Present and Connect
+Opportunity for Students to Present Their Research

-Indeed, the ChEGSA Symposium serves many important functions.
-Among these are providing graduate students the opportunity to present their research work to a diverse audience, fostering appreciation and awareness for the complexity of research being carried out within the sub-disciplines of chemical engineering, and cultivating the extensive ties and partnerships between the department and industry.
-In particular, as industrial participation has grown, the Symposium’s provision for interaction between our graduate students and industry representatives outside of a formal recruiting context has been a particularly attractive feature for both graduate students and industrial participants.
+The Chemical Engineering Graduate Student Association (ChEGSA) at Carnegie Mellon University holds an annual research symposium.
+It provides graduate students the opportunity to present their research to a diverse audience, fostering appreciation and awareness for the complexity of work being carried out within the field.
+The event also cultivates extensive ties and partnerships between the department and industry.
+Industrial guests have an opportunity to meet and interact with our graduate students outside of a formal recruiting context.
+This is consistently an attractive feature for both graduate students and industrial participants.